The Clear Edge

 • Pivot (change approach with new success criteria)

-Structured audit of all business systems with clear health indicators.
-Identifies degradation before failure.
+Create a structured audit of all business systems with clear health indicators.
+Use it to spot degradation early, before it turns into failure.

 Example checklist items: